-Children who have been restrained previously or who are thought likely to require physical intervention will have a FH IEP.
+Extra precautions are taken with vulnerable pupils.
+Children who have been restrained previously or who are thought likely to require physical intervention will have a school IEP.
 Such an IEP will be communicated to all staff who interact with the child.
-It will include:
+It will set out an individual positive handling plan which will include:

 - likely trigger situations,

 - commonly displayed coping behaviour,

-- preferred strategies and staff
+- preferred strategies and staff, and

+- consideration of how restraint could re-traumatise some children.